fangfufu/httpdirfs/USAGE.md

             --cache-location    Set a custom cache location
                                 (default: "${XDG_CACHE_HOME}/httpdirfs")
-            --cache-clear       Delete the cache directory or the custom location specifid with `--cache-location`, if the option is seen first.
+            --cache-clear       Delete the cache directory or the custom location specified with `--cache-location`, if the option is seen first.
 Then exit in either case.
             --cacert            Certificate authority for the server
             --dl-seg-size       Set cache download segment size, in MB (default: 8)